-LTV:CAC is one of the most critical metrics used in valuing SaaS companies.
-From an investor’s perspective, a high LTV:CAC ratio (generally considered 6x or higher) indicates good growth potential with limited marketing investment, while a low ratio means the capital required to acquire new customers is not being effectively utilized and the company may need a future influx of capital to generate ARR growth.
+LTV:CAC is one of the most critical metrics used in valuing software companies.
+From a strategic buyer or PE investor’s perspective, a high LTV:CAC ratio (generally considered 6x or higher) indicates good growth potential with limited marketing investment, while a low ratio means the capital required to acquire new customers is not being effectively utilized and the company may need a future influx of capital to generate ARR growth.
 An extremely high LTV:CAC, such as 13x for Company C in the example above, may even indicate the company is underinvesting in sales and marketing.

-LTV:CAC remains one of the most critical indicators of a SaaS company’s health and potential for growth and capital infusion.
+LTV:CAC remains one of the most critical indicators of a software company’s health and potential for growth and capital infusion.